CURRENT & FUTURE STUDENTS

 » The Maximum Credit Limit for the College of CMNS is 17 credits.
 Registration shall not exceed 17 credits.

-4. COMPLETE LEP-BENCHMARK REQUIREMENTS FIRST, THEN ATTEMPT ADDITIONAL STEM COURSES
+4. COMPLETE LEP-BENCHMARK COURSES FIRST, THEN ATTEMPT ADDITIONAL STEM COURSES

-» PHYS131 and PHYS132 are attempted after all LEP-Benchmark courses (including chemistry) are cleared, as illustrated in the Model Grad Plans posted.
+» For example, PHYS131 and PHYS132 are attempted after all LEP-Benchmark courses (including chemistry) are cleared, as illustrated in year three of the Model Grad Plans posted.

 General Biology (GENB)